Boost Your Surf Confidence With These 4 Practices

 For more surf stories, tips and techniques for managing your emotions in water, check out Brooke’s episode on Second Breakast (the Surf With Amigas podcast).

-4 Ways to Prepare For Your Next Retreat: With The SWA Collective
+4 Ways to Prepare For Your Next Surf Retreat

-We are so incredibly stoked to finally introduce a long-time project, The Surf With Amigas Collective.
-The Collective is everything you love about Surf With Amigas retreats, made more accessible.
+We are so incredibly stoked to finally introduce a long-time project, Surf With Amigas Online.
+SWA Online is everything you love about Surf With Amigas Retreats, made more accessible.
 With this new platform, we aim to create entertaining yet informative content and tutorials designed to empower and educate women, in surfing and in life.
 We’re also striving to highlight the personal stories and adventures of members within our surfing community, allowing us to connect more deeply and spread stoke while also showcasing the raw and real female surf experience.

-Whether you’re just starting your surf journey, want to get in surf shape, or are ready to unleash your inner surf nerd and learn more, the Collective is a great place to start.
+Whether you’re just starting your surf journey, want to get in surf shape, or are ready to unleash your inner surf nerd and learn more, SWA Online is a great place to start.
 Here are 5 sets of videos we recommend watching for those who are newer to surfing and looking to prep for their next surf trip or SWA retreat:

 surf with amigas retreats, collective